ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 comid.linked-tag-id:

-: The tag-id of the linked tag.
-A linked tag MAY be a CoMID tag or a CoSWID tag.
+: The tag-id of the linked CoMID tag.

 comid.tag-rel:

 : The relationship type with the linked tag.
-The relationship type MAY be `supplements` or `replaces`, as well as other types well-defined by additional specifications.
+The relationship type MAY be `supplements` or `replaces`.

 {: #model-triples-map}
 ## The triples-map Container